google/digitalbuildings/tools/README.md

 ### Toolkit Web Application

 The [web-based toolkit application](dbo-toolkit-app.azurewebsites.net) exists to provide a user-friendly interface to all of the Digital Buildings tools.
-**Note:** Curently, the Toolkit Web Application only supports the Instance Validatr.
+**Note:** Curently, the Toolkit Web Application only supports the Instance Validator.
 The team plans to support other tools in the near future.

 ### Toolkit CLI Installation